jchw-forks/nrage-input/README.md

 		and will work with all emulators that support this spec

 Requirements:
-	A computer with Windows & DirectX9.0 or higher installed.
+	A computer with Windows (Vista or higher!) & DirectX9.0 or higher installed.
 	An emulator
 	Some games wouldn't hurt
-	You need the Microsoft Visual C++ 2010 SP1 Redistributable Package (x86)
+	You need the Microsoft Visual C++ 2013 SP1 Redistributable Package (x86)

 Installation:
 	Consult your emulator documentation as to where to place the DLL file